MarkusHobisch/Secasy/README.md

 # Secasy

-## _A Cryptographic Hash Function_
+## _A Hash Function_

 ## Approach

-Secasy is a cryptographic hash function with its main target to combine security and simplicity.
+Secasy is a hash function with its main target to combine security and simplicity.
 It uses a new approach on how to calculate the hash value and does not use any wide spread concepts like Merkle–Damgård construction.
 Instead of dividing the input in different blocks it uses a 2-dimensional field to calculate all its values from the input.
 Due to this process different inputs result in different values leading to different calculations and hash values.

 The algorithm is based on the principle of a deterministic chaotic system, meaning that a small deviation of the input will lead to unpredictable end results.
 This also makes it as hard as possible for attackers to find successful attack vectors.
 All common ways of attacking hash functions were taken into account during the design process.